UWB-Biocomputing/Graphitti/docs/BGDocs/GoogleTestsTutorial.md

 ### Creating Test Files and Writing Unit Tests

-In Braingrid we use this framework to write unit tests for each object class.
+In Graphitti we use this framework to write unit tests for each object class.
 Follow these steps when making a new object class in the project.

  1. Create a new .cpp file in a directory inside the testing folder named identically as the directory where the class is located.
 For example if you we’re writing tests for a class  located in Core, you would save the .cpp file in Testing/Core.
  2. Name the .cpp file `Tests.cpp`